CodeMaster7000/Automatic-Birthday-Wisher/README.md

 ## About

-A Python script to automatically send an Email/SMS to your friends on their birthday, sending them your wishes.
+Ever have trouble remembering to wish all your friends Happy Birthday?
+Fear not, for here is a Python script to automatically send an Email/SMS to your friends, containing your birthday wishes.

 ## Prerequisites